Jomde Kena

-Jomde Kena (Taramori, Gensi, 31 December 1967 – Guwahati, Assam, 4 September 2017) was a politician of Bharatiya Janata Party from Arunachal Pradesh.
+Jomde Kena (Taramori, Gensi, 31 December 1967 – Guwahati, Assam, 4 September 2017) was a Bharatiya Janata Party politician from Arunachal Pradesh.

-In 2014, he won Likabali seat from Lower Siang district in Arunachal Pradesh Legislative Assembly on Indian National Congress ticket but later switched sides with People's Party of Arunachal then with Bharatiya Janata Party.
+In 2014, he was elected from the Likabali constituency in Lower Siang district in Arunachal Pradesh Legislative Assembly on the Indian National Congress ticket.
+He later switched parties, first to the People's Party of Arunachal then to the Bharatiya Janata Party.

-He was also Deputy Speaker of Arunachal Pradesh Legislative Assembly from 2009 to 2014 and held the post of Transport Minister from 2014 to 2016.
+He also served as Deputy Speaker of Arunachal Pradesh Legislative Assembly from 2009 to 2014 and held the post of Transport Minister from 2014 to 2016.

-He was Health and Family Welfare Minister in Pema Khandu ministry.
+He was Health and Family Welfare Minister in the Pema Khandu ministry.

 Death

-Kena died On 4 September 2017 in a private hospital at Guwahati after prolonged illness.
+Kena died on 4 September 2017 in a private hospital at Guwahati after prolonged illness.
 He is survived by his wife, four daughters and two sons.